Having a good clean shave has a lot of benefits.

 Nick Shaves explains.

 What’s the alternative?
 Why not consider using a safety razor.
 Safety razors work in the principle of cutting facial hair in phases, this virtually eliminates the chances of irritation because your skin does not have to deal with 5 blades simultaneously grating your skin.

 6. Shave with the grain

 Shaving with the grain reduces the risk of irritation because you’re shaving in the direction the hair is growing.
-There is minimal risk of ingrown hair because you’re not shaving too close against the skin.
+There is minimal risk of ingrown hair because you’re not cutting too close against the skin.